renspringlea/ryba.ren/index.markdown

 * Late Bloomer: How an Autism Diagnosis Changed My Life (Clem Bastow) [memoirs and biography]
 * Tackling Stereotype: Corporeal Reflexivity and Politics of Play in Women’s Rugby (Charlotte Branchu) [politics and history]
 * Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality (Sarah McBride) [memoirs and biography]
-* The Social Semiotics of Tattoos: Skin and Self (Chris William Martin) [politics and history]

 ## Blog
 *RSS feed [here](feed.xml)*